xy-241/CS-Notes/content/Networking Protocol/SSH.md

 >
 > **IdentityAgent** - Specifies socket path for SSH agent
 > - _Benefit_: Integrates with password managers like Strongbox for key management
+>
+> **RemoteCommand** - Task specific
+> - _Benefit_: Best when you want “ssh host” to always run one thing and then exit.”
+Not so good for “I want a normal shell but with some tweaks.

 >[!tip] Connect to NUS SoC cluster without FortiClientVPN
 > Refter to setting up [Jump host](https://www.comp.nus.edu.sg/~chowcm/sjump.html) and use the config file stated above.